Welcome to SP! -

 P.N.G.P. - Gran Paradiso National Park logo

-Monte Nero is situated inside Gran Paradiso National Park (P.N.G.P.), established in 1922, one of most important National Parks in Italy.
+There are no fees or permits needed to climb Monte Nero.
+The peak is located inside Parco Nazionale del Gran Paradiso, established in 1922, one of most important National Parks in Italy.
+You should take care of nature as usual within the boundaries of all the natural parks.
 Free camping is not allowed and fires are strictly forbidden.
 The whole fauna and flora are protected.
-Don’t disturb fauna and other mountaineering and hikers’ peacefulness with every kind of noise.
-Really we all have the mission to preserve this – like others – extraordinary milieu.
+Don’t disturb fauna and other mountaineer's peacefulness with every kind of noise.

 Huts and Bivouacs